akashnigam010/peplocker/README.md

 ---

-Peplocker keeps your private stuff, just to yourself - so that you can finally relax and be at peace with your secrets 🤫
+Peplocker keeps your private stuff, just to yourself - so that you can relax and finally be at peace with your secrets 🤫

-It makes use of AES 256 bit encryption - an industry standard to encrypt your notes and keeps them safe in your Google Drive.

-The catch? - only you can see them when you login to Peplocker.
+It does a little encryption hocus-pocus (AES 256 bit encryption) to encrypt your notes and simply saves them in your Google Drive account - safe & secure, which can only be seen by you when you login to Peplocker app.

 Your data is always secured.
 Nothing is ever saved in your device memory.
-Every change you make is encrypted and saved right to your google drive.
+Every single change you make is encrypted and saved instantly to your Google Drive.

-Additionally, Peplocker signs out immediately as soon as you switch screen or lock your phone.
+Peplocker signs out immediately as soon as you exit the app or even lock your phone.